kryn3n/goblin/README.md

 # ![goblin](assets/Goblin.png)

 Goblin is a CLI tool for extracting data from ArcGIS Map/Feature Servers.
 It is written in Go with concurrency in mind, so it excels in extracting relatively large datasets (>1GB).
 Goblin was created as an alternative to GDAL's [ESRIJSON driver](https://gdal.org/en/stable/drivers/vector/esrijson.html).
-We found that `ogr2ogr` struggles particularly with larger datasets due to it's non-concurrent nature and the ArcGIS default record limit (usually 1-2K), which results in very long download times and/or disconnection from the server.
+We found that `ogr2ogr` struggles particularly with larger datasets due to its non-concurrent nature and the ArcGIS default record limit (usually 1-2K), which results in very long download times and/or disconnection from the server.

 ## Installation